 MAL Rating: 5.94

-I’m going to be honest here, there is nothing to write for the plot for this one.
-Let’s just say that this is a regular harem anime, with a healthy dose of crazy added into each girl which falls for the protagonist.
+I’m going to be honest here; there is nothing to write for the plot for this one.
+Let’s just say that this is a regular harem anime, with a healthy dose of crazy added into each girl, which falls for the protagonist.
 However, the show becomes incredibly dark in the last two episodes and pretty much destroys the genre it initially seemed a part of.
-Watch only if you have seen literally every other show on this list, and are somehow still hungry for more gore.
-Severe warning for nudity too, this show doesn’t hesitate at all in being pretty open with things like sex.
+Watch only if you have seen literally every other show on this list and are somehow still hungry for more gore.
+Severe warning for nudity too, this show doesn’t hesitate to be pretty open with things like sex.

 MAL Rating: 8.37